Master's - Clinical Nurse Leader

 - Online video interview submission

-- Seven prerequisite courses listed in the application guide must be successfully completed prior to matriculation in August.
-You may still apply with some prerequisites in progress, provided all seven will be complete prior to your intended matriculation entry date.
+- Seven prerequisite courses listed in the application guide must be successfully completed by July 1 before your intended matriculation date.
+You may still apply with some prerequisites in progress, provided all seven will be complete by July 1 before your intended matriculation date.

 - No standardized test submissions are required.
 If you wish to send a GRE score as a supplementary document, the mailing code is 5244.